BobcatRobotics/BobcatLib2.0/docs/README.md

 #### SwerveBase
 This is a base swerve drivetrain, with a bunch of general swerve features you should inherit this in your season specific swerve subsystem.
 Feautres include:
-* Fully configured auto builder with rotation override capability
+* Fully configured PathPlanner auto builder with rotation override capability
 * Easy pathfinding command factories
 * Pose estimation with dynamic odometry and vision trust levels
 * Support for any number of Limelights